Juha Wuolijoki

 Juha Wuolijoki is a Finnish director, writer and producer and the CEO-founder of the production and distribution company Snapper Films.
 Founded in 1998, Snapper Films is based in Helsinki and Los Angeles and it's one of the leading production companies in Finland.
 Juha has a Master of Arts Degree (1995) from the University of Arts and Design (Aalto University).
-He's best known as the director, co-writer and producer of award-winning features Gourmet Club (2004), Christmas Story (2007) and Hella W (2011).
+He's best known as the director, co-writer and producer of award-winning features Gourmet Club (2004), Christmas Story (2007), Hella W (2011), and Vinski and the Invisibility Powder (2021).
+Most recently, he produced and directed the television series King of Los Angeles (2023) and Valhalla Project (2024).

 Juha Wuolijoki is a member of Producers Council in the Producers Guild of America (PGA) and the European Film Academy (EFA).